One common question I often get asked about with travel is tips for long haul flying and how to beat jetlag.

 You can check out membership offers here.

-One key thing for me in beating jetlag is not napping om the day I arrive to my destination.
+One key thing for me in beating jetlag is not napping on the day I arrive at my destination.
 I always try and stay up until my normal bedtime.

 I find once I nap then it is all over and readjusting to the new time zones becomes a few days effort.
 Wasting valuable time in your destination.